Pick the district that fits the starting point and the energy you actually have

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

+Choose RISD Museum when the short Providence window needs one clear cultural centerpiece.
 A museum-led afternoon is the simplest way to make limited time feel deliberate rather than improvised.

+Choose Providence Public Library when downtown needs a quiet, low-friction stop.
 A library or public-space stop works better than adding a weak extra errand to a short city window.

+Check WaterFire only if the free afternoon sits next to a special event day.
 An event can sharpen the afternoon, but it should come from the official organizer schedule, not assumption.

 Do not treat one free afternoon like a full Providence weekend compressed into three hours.